University of South Carolina professor: Government shutdown could affect income tax filing this year - South Carolina Radio Network

-The government shutdown could affect income tax filing this year.
+The government shutdown could affect income tax filing this year, but that impact will become more significant the longer it lasts.

-University of South Carolina professor of accounting Dr. Donna Bobek Schmitt told South Carolina Radio Network that the impact of the 2018 reforms could also slow things down at the IRS, where most people are not on the job because of the shutdown.
-“Because they were already under the gun with all the changes that occurred from The Tax Cut and Jobs Act.”
+University of South Carolina accounting professor Donna Bobek Schmitt told South Carolina Radio Network the impact of the 2017 tax revamp could also slow things down at the IRS, where most employees are not on the job due to the ongoing shutdown.

 One year ago, Congress passed the biggest overhaul of the federal tax code in 30 years.
 As Americans start to think about filing their 2018 tax return, a slew of updates from The Tax Cuts and Jobs Act could alter their situation and result in a big difference in how much they owe.